linode/apl-docs/about/about-architecture.md

 - Core applications; applications that operate on the platform-level
 - Shared applications; applications that are shared between teams.
 Shared applications can be user- and role-aware or not (user is anonymous)
 - Team applications; applications with a dedicated instance per team
-- Optional applications; applications that can be turned on or off
+- Optional applications; applications that can additionally be activated

 The following table shows all integrated applications: